briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 they sometimes are a bit unstable, especially whenever [GNOME] has an update, so do be careful around such times.

+-   [Alphabetical App Grid] (`gnome-shell-extension-alphabetical-grid-extension`)
+    -   Does exactly as the name says.
+Admittedly, typing to search is faster when you know the app name, but I still can't imagine who prefers the chaotic ordering you get without this extension.
 -   [AppIndicator] (`gnome-shell-extension-appindicator`)
     -   Ensures that applications relying on other tray/panel icon frameworks will still show an icon in [GNOME].